salab/CodeSmellsPrioritizer/README.md

 # Code Smells Prioritizer (CSP) tool #
 This is a tool for prioritizing code smells using developers' context.
+Note that this tool supports only class level code smells.
 Please refer to our [publication](#publication) for more details.
 ## How to use
 1. Prepare the input files: code smell file and impact analysis file (see [Input File Format](#input-file-format)).
 2. Use the following command to generate the result.